 However, this bread is so unbelievable right out of the oven that you probably wont have any left over.
 This recipe is sure to blow everyone away, especially when you say “I made this from scratch!!!”

 30 minutes into the first rise.
-After the hour this will be at the top of the bowl.
+After one hour this will be at the top of the bowl.

-This is the dough after it has been rolled up with the cinnamon sugar at the beginning of the 30 minute rise we give before it goes into the oven.
+This is the dough after it has been rolled up with the cinnamon sugar.
+This is at the beginning of the 30 minute rise we give the loaf before it goes into the oven.
 The dough will double in size at the end of the 30 minutes.